Contents

 What Is The B Impact Assessment?

-It’s a similar process to a business receiving a “Fairtrade” certification from Fairtrade International except — among other differences — rather than certifying certain products, B Lab certifies an entire company.
+The process is similar to a business earning a “Fairtrade” certification from Fairtrade International, except that rather than certifying specific products, B Lab certifies your entire company.

 B Corps Vs Social Enterprise